millerbill3/XQDocumentor/README.md

 * Include links to externally referenced variables
 * Links to external modules that reference module functions
 * View to actual code block being referenced
+* Document defined functions even if there is no method documentation